 It is the University of Mary Washington’s objective to ensure compliance with the Freedom of Information Act.
 This policy establishes guidelines for releasing information under the Act.

-All requests for personnel and college-related information, utilizing provisions of the Virginia Freedom of Information Act (FOIA), are handled by the Office of University Relations.
-The FOIA Request Form may be filled out online (Adobe Acrobat Reader is required to view form), and emailed to FOIA@umw.edu, mailed to the Office of University Relations and Communications, 1301 College Avenue, Fredericksburg, Va., 22401, or hand delivered to the University Relations office, located in the Eagle Village Executive Office Building, Suite 300.
+All requests for personnel and college-related information, utilizing provisions of the Virginia Freedom of Information Act (FOIA), are handled by the Office of University Communications.
+The FOIA Request Form may be filled out online (Adobe Acrobat Reader is required to view form), and emailed to FOIA@umw.edu, mailed to the Office of University Communications, 1301 College Avenue, Fredericksburg, Va., 22401, or hand delivered to the University Communications office, located in the Eagle Village Executive Office Building, Suite 300.

-Requests from the news media will be researched and answered by the Office of University Relations and Communications.
-Requests for information from non-media sources will be logged by the Office of University Relations and Communications and referred to the appropriate campus office for timely response and resolution.
-The Office of University Relations and Communications must respond to the requestor within five workdays of its receiving the FOIA request.
+Requests from the news media will be researched and answered by the Office of University Communications.
+Requests for information from non-media sources will be logged by the Office of University Communications and referred to the appropriate campus office for timely response and resolution.
+The Office of University Communications must respond to the requestor within five workdays of its receiving the FOIA request.

 Rights & Responsibilities: